-The term "disability" is defined by the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, and the Americans with Disabilities Act Amendments of 2009 as a physical or mental impairment that substantially limits one or more major life activities, a record of such an impairment, or being regarded as having such an impairment.
+An individual is considered to have a disability if he or she has a physical or mental impairment that substantially limits major life activity, has a record of such an impairment, or is regarded as having such an impairment.

 No, the admissions criteria are the same for all students regardless of disability.
 During the university application process, students are not asked about disabilities; if a student feels disclosing a disability would help explain certain situations, the student can address these issues in the application's optional essay.
 Disclosing a disability to the Admissions Office does not register a student with SSD.
 Disability documentation should only be sent to SSD.